EshelEyni/MineSweeper/README.md

 # Minesweeper

 A classic Minesweeper game built using vanilla JavaScript and CSS, following the Object-Oriented Programming (OOP) paradigm.
-The application is bundled using Parcel.
+The application is bundled using Parcel and tested with Vitest to ensure quality and functionality.

 [Check it out!](https://mine-sweeper-esheleyni.netlify.app/)